Renewable Heat Incentive – Commercial RHI

 The RHI tariff table below shows the technologies eligible for Commercial RHI and the subsidy received for each technology.
 The RHI provides a major incentive for owners to invest in ground source heat pumps and solar thermal renewable heat technologies.
 The tariffs are based on pence/kWh of renewable heat delivered.

-Dramatically increased rates for GSHPs were proposed in DECC's May 2013 Consultation and subsequently confirmed on 4 December 2013.
+Dramatically increased rates for GSHPs were proposed in DECC's May 2013 Consultation, subsequently confirmed on 4 December 2013 and brought into effect from 28 May 2014.
 These revised rates apply to installations accredited with Ofgem after 21 January 2013.
 The grants vary with the technology and scale used as follows: